iRNA-COSI/APAeval/benchmarking_workflows/README.md

 ### 8. Test run
-One can use the following command to run the quantification summary workflow with the provided test files from command line:
+One can use the following command to run the quantification benchmarking workflow with the provided test files from command line:
 ```
 nextflow run main.nf -profile docker -c tool_event.config